-- a) possible obligations arising as a result of past events whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly controlled by the Group; or - b) a present obligation, which arises as a result of past events, however it is not recognised in the balance sheet because it is unlikely that an outflow of economic benefits will be necessary to perform the obligation or the liability amount cannot be reliably estimated.
+- a) a possible obligation arising as a result of past events whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Bank; or - b) a present obligation, which arises as a result of past events, however it is not recognised in the balance sheet because it is unlikely that an outflow of economic benefits will be necessary to perform the obligation or the liability amount cannot be reliably estimated.

-The Group recognises as contingent liabilities such off-balance sheet commitments that do not meet the balance sheet recognition criteria as assets or liabilities, in particular:
+The Bank recognises as contingent liabilities such off-balance sheet commitments that do not meet the balance sheet recognition criteria as assets or liabilities, in particular:

-- contingent liabilities granted on account of credit lines extended by the Group in the amount unused by customers; - contingent liabilities granted on account of guarantees issued by the Group in favour of customers in the amount specified in agreements; - contingent liabilities on account of export and import letters of credit; - contingent liabilities on account of credit lines obtained by the Group in the amount available for use by the Group; - contingent liabilities on account of guarantees received by the Group in the amount specified in agreements.
+- contingent liabilities granted on account of credit lines extended by the Bank in the amount unutilised by customers; - contingent liabilities granted on account of guarantees issued by the Bank in favour of customers in the amount specified in agreements; - contingent liabilities on account of export and import letters of credit; - contingent liabilities on account of credit lines obtained by the Bank in the amount available for use by the Bank; - contingent liabilities on account of guarantees received by the Bank in the amount specified in agreements.

-4.23 Equity Capital
+4.22 Equity Capital

-4.23.1 Definition
+4.22.1 Definition